ManuelBehrendt/Mera.jl/docs/src/index.md

 - The tutorials in the documentation can be downloaded from [GitHub](https://github.com/ManuelBehrendt/Mera.jl/tree/master/tutorials) as Jupyter notebooks
 - Mera is tested against the RAMSES versions: =< stable-17.09, stable-18-09, stable-19-10
 - The variables from the descriptor-files are currently only read and can be used in a future Mera version
-- For simulations with a uniform grid is the column :level not created to save memory usage
+- For simulations with a uniform grid is the column :level not created to reduce memory usage

 !!! note "Install Julia without admin privileges"